Our Favourite Free Tools For SEO

 Whether you want technical SEO tools, keyword ideas and research tools, rankings and search results tools or ones for internal and external links, redirects and status codes and page optimisation, there’s a free resource out there that you can take advantage of.

-The tools listed above are some of my trusted favourites which I have used extensively over my many years as a Perth SEO specialist, helping businesses to get found online.
+The free SEO tools listed above are some of my trusted favourites which I have used extensively over my many years as a Perth SEO specialist, helping businesses to get found online.
 I have recently launched an innovative self-managed modular SEO course – The SEO School – designed for small business owners and in the course, I delve in much greater detail about a range of important online resources, including free SEO tools.

 If you’d like any information about The SEO School or simply want a friendly obligation-free chat about digital marketing and SEO, you’re welcome to get in touch.